 We find that when driven by burst activity which exhibits LRTCs the network evolves quickly to a state with small-world topology.
 We speculate that this may be important in development, where quickly transitioning to this type of network will allow for efficient integration and segregation of information in the developing brain.
 This work was motivated by the observation that inter-burst intervals between bursts of activity in the EEG of preterm infants exhibits LRTCs, with an average estimated Hurst exponent of 0.68 [24].
-Evidence suggests that the subplate provides essential input to the cortex during this stage of development [12,13] so we made the assumption that these burst dynamics were driven by an external input from a region such as the subplate.
+Evidence suggests that the subplate provides essential input to the cortex during this stage of development [12, 13] so we made the assumption that the burst dynamics of the external input were from a region such as the subplate driving our cortical network.
 However, the LRTCs in burst dynamics are also passed to the network itself, suggesting that other models which exhibit LRTCs in network activity may also quickly evolve their connectivity.
-For example, this type of burst dynamics with LRTCs in the inter-burst intervals can emerge in a system driven with continuous external input in the region of a critical state [36].
+For example, this type of burst dynamics with LRTCs in the inter-burst intervals can emerge in a system driven with continuous external input in the region of a critical state [38].
+Although our motivation for this work comes from observations in preterm EEG, LRTCs in adults have been observed at all levels of the nervous system including in spike timing [26].
+Moreover, the LRTCs in the burst dynamics of our model are in the external input which we consider to be a population of neurones rather than from single neuronal firing.

-Future directions - understanding pathology in the developing brain
+Future directions-Understanding pathology in the developing brain

-Premature-born infants display altered brain connectivity, indicated by reduced white matter integrity [37,38] and altered resting state connectivity [39,40], at term-corrected age [37,39] and into childhood [38,40].
+Premature-born infants display altered brain connectivity, indicated by reduced white matter integrity [39, 40] and altered resting state connectivity [41, 42], at term-corrected age [39, 41] and into childhood [40, 42].
 Tactile, auditory, visual and noxious stimuli all evoke bursts of activity, observed using EEG, in very preterm infants [8-10].
-It is plausible that unexpected sensory exposure, which will disrupt the temporal patterning of the ongoing brain dynamics, in the premature period relates to the long-term neurological problems observed in children who have been born very prematurely [41].
-Indeed, the number of painful procedures an infant receives in the premature period is correlated with altered brain development, including lower white matter integrity, and lower cognitive ability at school age [38].
-Whether sensory stimuli alter LRTCs in the ongoing EEG of preterm infants is an open question, and a possible extension of this model would be to determine whether sensory input disrupts connectivity formation, which may lead to a better understanding of the long-term effects of premature birth.
+It is plausible that unexpected sensory exposure, which could disrupt the temporal patterning of the ongoing brain dynamics, in the premature period relates to the long-term neurological problems observed in children who have been born very prematurely [43].
+Indeed, the number of painful procedures an infant receives in the premature period is correlated with altered brain development, including lower white matter integrity, and lower cognitive ability at school age [40].
+Whether sensory stimuli alter LRTCs in the ongoing EEG of preterm infants is an open question, and a possible extension of this work would be to determine whether sensory input disrupts connectivity formation, which may lead to a better understanding of the long-term effects of premature birth.

-Long-term depression of hippocampal synapses in mature cultures has been shown to result in weaker synapses followed by selective elimination of very depressed synapses [42].
+Long-term depression of hippocampal synapses in mature cultures has been shown to result in weaker synapses followed by selective elimination of very depressed synapses [44].
 Moreover, synaptic pruning shares similar molecular pathways with long-term depression (LTD) [22].
 This suggests that connectivity formation in the developing brain may be altered through STDP-like mechanisms, which forms the basis of the model we have used here.
-In some pathological states, including neurodevelopmental disorders such as autism [43] and schizophrenia [44], brain connectivity is altered, with network architecture which has lower clustering and fewer hub nodes [29].
-Both hyper- and hypoconnectivity have been observed in children with autism [45,46], and LTD dysregulation has been identified in mouse models of autism, leading to the suggestion that alterations in synaptic plasticity and pruning may prevent proper development of brain connectivity [22].
+In some pathological states, including neurodevelopmental disorders such as autism [45] and schizophrenia [46], brain connectivity is altered, with network architecture which has lower clustering and fewer hub nodes [31].
+Both hyper- and hypoconnectivity have been observed in children with autism [47, 48], and LTD dysregulation has been identified in mouse models of autism, leading to the suggestion that alterations in synaptic plasticity and pruning may prevent proper development of brain connectivity [22].
 Further exploration of STDP models of connectivity formation, such as the one presented here, may shed light on these disorders.